Unstructured-IO/community/Pipelines-and-APIs.md

 **preprocessing-pipeline-family.yaml** includes key configuration parameters, especially version and pipeline family name.

-Pipelines are defined by their jupyter notebooks and tooling is provided by [unstructured-api-tools](https://github.com/Unstructured-IO/unstructured-api-tools#conversion-from-pipeline_api-to-fastapi) to convert the noteobook to a FastAPI API.
+Pipelines are defined by their jupyter notebooks and tooling is provided by [unstructured-api-tools](https://github.com/Unstructured-IO/unstructured-api-tools#conversion-from-pipeline_api-to-fastapi) to convert the notebook to a FastAPI API.

 Any notebook with a filename formatted as `pipeline-*.ipynb` is the jupyter notebook version of an API.
 By convention, a cell that begins with the line
  ```